jiaruihub/q-soful/README.md

     * *Approximation:* Since the objective is convex, the maximum lies at a vertex.
 We iterate over the $2^d$ vertices?
 No, that is exponential.
     * *Relaxation:* In this implementation, we simply check the corners aligned with the sign of $\hat{\theta}$ and random samples, or use a linear programming relaxation if valid. *Correction based on standard literature:* For $l_1$ balls and box constraints, the max is often at a corner.
 We will implement a heuristic corner search.

-## 6. Citation
-If you use this code, please cite the original paper:
-> Hu, H. (2025).
-Q-SOFUL: Exponential Quantum Speedups for High-Dimensional Sparse Linear Bandits.